 - they are expected to perform jobs without being given the proper resources, technological and otherwise, to succeed

 - they feel a lack of control or are micromanaged

 - they consistently are expected to face more daily stress than they can manage, such as being expected to work at the weekends or after hours, or a workweek of 50 hours or more.

 The pandemic of 2020/2021 made working from home the new normal, and with it, no more draining commutes, but more time with family and friends.
-One of the top three reasons people leave companies is for a better work life balance, with more life than work.
+One of the top three reasons why people leave companies is for a better work life balance, with more life than work.

 The relationship between pay and turnover is a complex one – it’s not simply the case that you can pay someone more to stay, although if everything else is right with a role, a salary bump may prevent a high performing employee from deserting you for a competitor offering a higher salary.

 Particularly for younger people, more money and benefits are the main reasons people leave a company.
-LinkedIn’s Talent trends survey found compensation and benefits to be the number one reason to change jobs.
+The Pew Research Center found low pay to be the top reason to change jobs.